Hector2024/ops-reading-notes/ops-201d14-reading10.md

 1. Why this topic matters as it relates to what you are studying

-- This topic matters because as cyber proffessionals having a disaster plan is VERY important.
+- This topic matters because as cyber professionals having a disaster plan is VERY important.

 2. What is Backup and Disaster Recovery (BDR), and why is it essential for businesses?

-- It is having copies of files somewhere incase of emergencies.
-It is VERY important for comapanies to make sure they can still operate if disaster strikes.
+- It is having copies of files somewhere in case of emergencies.
+It is VERY important for companies to make sure they can still operate if disaster strikes.

 3. Describe the process of data backup in detail.

-- Its as simple as storing the data in a cloud or in a physical location, users prefrence.
+- Its as simple as storing the data in a cloud or in a physical location, users preference.

 4. What does disaster recovery refer to, and why is it crucial to have it in addition to data backups?

 - It is the plan that will be executed once disaster happens.
 What department will do what, when, where.
-It is the crucial to have a plan that way you or the company can be better prepared and act faster.
+It is crucial to have a plan that way you or the company can be better prepared and act faster.

 5. What is cloud backup and recovery, and how does it enhance data security?